act65/act65.github.io/_drafts/inbetween-posts/alien-treaty/2024-12-01-alien-treaty-_notes.md

 Personal goals: To share the benefits of the Federation's knowledge and technology.
 To uplift others (like Ven was uplifted by the Federation).
 Personal conflict: Torn between duty to the Federation and growing understanding of human perspectives

-The main source of conflit between Sarah and Ven's beliefs is their different understanding of "advancing humanity".

 Their stories interweave through the chapters:
 Chapters 1-2: Sarah is part of the first team to decode alien messages.
 Ven is part of the advance team studying humans from orbit.
 Chapter 3-4: They meet when Ven is assigned as a cultural liaison.
 They work together preparing for the treaty, developing a close friendship based on their mutual excitement about the future.
 Chapter 5: Both play key roles in the treaty signing.
 Sarah helps explain it to human leaders, while Ven helps draft the alien version.
+Chapter 6: Mutual excitement moving humanity 'forward'.
+Seeing the first benefits of the treaty.
-Chapter 6: Their relationship becomes strained as Sarah notices concerning changes.
+Chapter 7: Sarah's grandchildren prefer spending time with Ven, learning alien ways.
+Their relationship becomes strained as Sarah notices concerning changes.
 Ven doesn't understand her worries.
-Chapter 7: Sarah's grandchildren prefer spending time with Ven, learning alien ways.
-This creates personal tension.
-Chapter 8: Elderly Sarah confronts Ven about what's been lost.
-Ven finally begins to understand, but it's too late.
+Chapter 8: Elderly Sarah confronts Ven about the treatment of humans and what's been lost.
+They have a bitter argument and part ways.

--->
+The main source of conflict between Sarah and Ven's beliefs is their different understanding of "advancing humanity".
+This wasn't clear when they first met.

+Could include seemingly minor things like:

+Traditional cooking methods vs. more "efficient" alien food production Human music (seen as "chaotic" by aliens) vs. their "mathematically perfect" compositions Human sports/games vs. alien "optimization exercises"